BouazzaSeif/kata-panier/README.md

 - All state (products, cart) is managed in `AppStoreService` using Angular Signals and RxJS.
 - Components subscribe to observables for reactivity.
 - All business logic (add, remove, update, clear) is encapsulated in the store service.

+## Local Storage Configuration

+This app uses a **Factory Provider** to inject `LocalStorageManager` with a custom storage prefix.
+The `LOCAL_STORAGE_PREFIX` injection token ensures each storage instance gets the correct namespace for localStorage keys.

 ## API